CircuitSpells/Notes/git.md

 ### git switch

-create a new branch based on master:
+create a new branch based on the current branch:
 ```
 git switch -c <new-branch-name>
 ```